LucyRothwell/Classifying-Stutters-Neuroscience/README.md

 This is the code used in a neuroscience research project which classified verbal stutter events by applying machine learning to neural (EEG and fNIRS) data.

 Participants were males who experience child onset fluency disorder (stuttering).
 Participants were linked up to fNIRS and EEG neural imaging technology and recorded speaking for around 20 minutes at a time.
 The audio recordings allowed the stutter events to be marked in time.
 These markings could then be used to label the stutters in the fNIRS/EEG data, in csv files, for use in classification.
+(The full study can be seen in "Thesis paper" in this directory.
+The abstract is on page 9).

 **Two scripts**: